damian-lis/portfolio-website/README.md

 <br/>

-### 3.19.
-Description of the toggleFormTextInputsNotification method (toggle "on") (inside the handleFormSubmit method)
+<h3 id="form-toggleformtextinputsnotification-on-method">3.19.
+Description of the toggleFormTextInputsNotification method (toggle "on") (inside the handleFormSubmit method)</h3>

 Next, in the handleFormSubmit method we have two conditional calls to the toggleFormTextInputsNotification method, which will be called when: